She-ilah/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 4 : script lists environment variables
 Task 5 : script lists local and environment variables and functions Task 6 : script creates a new local variable
+Task 7 : script creates a new global variable